viveleroi/prism/CONTRIBUTING.md

 ## Setup Spigot

-1. Download spigot [BuildTools](https://www.spigotmc.org/wiki/buildtools/) and run it to get a jar for the needed mc version.
+1. Check or change the `spigot-api-version` key in gradle.properties.
-2. Inside the `prism-bukkit-loader` module, create a `spigot-jars` directory with the necessary spigot jar.
+2. Download spigot [BuildTools](https://www.spigotmc.org/wiki/buildtools/) and run it to get a jar for the needed mc version.
-3. Match or update the version used compared to what's defined in `prism-bukkit-loader/build.gradle`.
+3. Inside the `prism-bukkit-loader` module, create a `spigot-jars` directory and put the spigot jar into it.

 ## Paper?